cliffordx/legalbai/pages/codal___Family Code of the Philippines___Title 1.md

 		- No license shall be necessary for the marriage of a man and a woman who have lived together as husband and wife for at least five years and without any legal impediment to marry each other.
 		- The contracting parties shall state the foregoing facts in an affidavit before any person authorized by law to administer oaths.
 		- The solemnizing officer shall also state under oath that he ascertained the qualifications of the contracting parties are found no legal impediment to the marriage.
 (76a)
-- # 🔴 Chapter 3 - Void and Voidable Marriages
+- ## 🔴 Chapter 3 - Void and Voidable Marriages
+  collapsed:: true
 	- **ARTICLE 35.**
 	  id:: 634fbac1-10d8-4f72-b424-7f07d9901fc7
 	  collapsed:: true